 When I received an invitation to someone’s house for dinner.

 I did not know the people very well.
-The man was well educated, and his wife was a stay-at-home mum.
+The man was well-educated, and his wife was a stay-at-home mum.
 They had just bought a large house.
-I had been feeling anxious in the lead up to the dinner.
-I had wanted to see their new house and wanted to make new friends, but I was nervous.
+I had been feeling anxious in the lead-up to the dinner.
+I had wanted to see their new house and make new friends, but I was nervous.
 On dinner day, I went out and bought a newspaper selection.
 It seems innocent enough, except I did not read newspapers.

 The reason I bought them was fuelled by fear.
 Fear that